kalendar/assessments/srl/low-summary.md

-You are a developing self-regulated learner.
+Your survey results suggest that developing new self-regulated learning skills would be very beneficial.